Cory Littleton: 2017 season

 The Rams finished the season atop the NFC West with an 11–5 record and qualified for the playoffs.
-On January 6, 2018, Littleton appeared in his first NFL playoff game and made one tackle during a 26–13 loss to the Atlanta Falcons in the NFC Wildcard Game.
+On January 6, 2018, Littleton appeared in his first NFL playoff game and made one tackle during a 26–13 loss to the Falcons in the NFC Wildcard Game.

 2018 season

-Littleton entered training camp slated as a starting inside linebacker after Alec Ogletree was traded to the New York Giants.
+Littleton entered training camp slated as a starting inside linebacker after Ogletree was traded to the New York Giants.
 Head coach Sean McVay named Littleton and Mark Barron the starting inside linebackers to start the regular season, alongside outside linebackers Matt Longacre and Samson Ebukam.

 Littleton started in the season-opener against the Oakland Raiders and recorded 13 combined tackles (11 solo), broke up a pass, and made an interception in a 33–13 road victory.
 Two weeks later against the Los Angeles Chargers, he had 10 combined tackles (5 solo), a pass deflection, and blocked a punt in the end zone that was recovered by Blake Countess for a touchdown in a 35–23 win.
-During a Week 7 39-10 road victory over the San Francisco 49ers, Littleton again had 10 total tackles (8 solo), including two sacks.
+During a Week 7 39-10 road victory over the 49ers, Littleton again had 10 total tackles (8 solo), including two sacks.
 He also was credited with the first safety of his pro career after blocking a punt out of the end zone during the second quarter.

 Littleton has earned high praise in his first season as a full-time defensive starter for the Rams.
-Head coach Sean McVay said, “Can't really understate what a great job and what an impact Cory Littleton's made.”
-Defensive coordinator Wade Phillips also remarked, “I don't know that any linebacker is playing as well as he is in both areas.
-He's way ahead of everybody in the league as far as pass coverage.”
+Head coach Sean McVay said, "Can't really understate what a great job and what an impact Cory Littleton's made."
+Defensive coordinator Wade Phillips also remarked, "I don't know that any linebacker is playing as well as he is in both areas.
+He's way ahead of everybody in the league as far as pass coverage."

 On December 18, 2018, Littleton was voted to the 2019 Pro Bowl as a special-teams starter.
-He finished the regular season with a then-career-high 125 tackles, a career-high four sacks, 13 pass deflections, three interceptions, a forced fumble, and an interception returned for a touchdown in 16 games and starts.
+He finished the regular season with 125 tackles, a career-high four sacks, 13 pass deflections, three interceptions, a forced fumble, and an interception that he returned for his first career defensive touchdown, in 16 games and starts.

-In the playoffs, Littleton recorded seven tackles in a 30–22 victory against the Dallas Cowboys and 12 tackles in a 26–23 overtime road victory against the New Orleans Saints in the NFC Championship Game to reach Super Bowl LIII where they lost 13–3 to the New England Patriots.
-In the Super Bowl, he recorded 10 tackles, two passes defended, and an interception.
+In the divisional round of the playoffs, Littleton recorded seven tackles in a 30–22 victory against the Dallas Cowboys.
+The next week, he made 12 tackles in a 26–23 overtime road victory against the New Orleans Saints in the NFC Championship Game.
+The Rams reached Super Bowl LIII and lost 13–3 to the Patriots, while Littleton recorded 10 tackles, two passes defended, and an interception.